d2l-ai/d2l-en/chapter_computational-performance/hardware.md

 * Devices have overheads for doing things.
 Hence it is important to aim for a small number of large transfers rather than many small ones.
 This applies to RAM, SSDs, Networks and GPUs.
 * Vectorization is key for performance.
-* Match your algorithms to the hardware.
+* Match your algorithms to the hardware (memory footprint, bandwidth, etc.).
+* We recommend that you sketch out the performance of a novel algorithm on paper before verifying the experimental results.
+Discrepancies of an order-of-magnitude or more are reasons for concern.
+* User profilers.

 ## More Latency Numbers

 The summary below is due to [Eliot Eshelman](https://gist.github.com/eshelman) who maintains an updated version of the numbers as a [GitHub Gist](https://gist.github.com/eshelman/343a1c46cb3fba142c1afdcdeec17646).

-### Latency Comparison Numbers

 | action | time |     |     |notes |
 | :----- | ---: | --: | --: |:---- |